syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 {% endhighlight %}

-3. Build and run the application, to view the below result.
+3.Build and run the application, to view the below result.

 ![Employee comparison using subreport report item](Getting-Started_images/side-by-side-subreport.png)